 Of the Grace of Giving

-We believe that the example of giving to the New Testament believers in the Bible is tithing.
+We believe in proportionate giving or that all should give the same percentage and the example of giving for New Testament believers in the Bible is tithing.
 It is more blessed to give than to receive.

 We believe that when one gets saved they are positionally sanctified or made partakers of Christ's Holiness.
 (1 Corinth.
 6:11).
 It is progressive in our walk in that we are being conformed to the image of Christ .
 (1 Peter 1:16).
 Ultimate sanctification awaits our complete glorification with our resurrected bodies.(Eph.
 5:26-27, 2 Corinth.
 3:18, 1 Thess.
 3:12,13, Jude 24, 24)